bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/README.md

 == Changelog ==

+* 1.0.3 trim only "\n\r\0" and first space but keep last space in Description Summary and Location lines. adjustments to correct timezone that is ignored in new datetime when the $time parameter is a UNIX timestamp (e.g. @946684800)
 * 1.0.2 Adjustments for multiline Description, summary or location.
 Tested with wp 5.2.1.
 * 1.0.1 PHP 7.2 deprecated create_function chand in anonymous function in widget_init.
 Tested with wp 5.0.3
 * 1.0.0 first version in WP plugin directory, directory and start php renamed after slug simple-google-icalendar-widget